Banana Xanthomonas wilt: Disease management

 Control of BXW is based upon a variety of methods to help prevent the spread of the disease.
 Vigilance and the quick removal of infected plants remain critical to minimising spread of the disease.
 Complete uprooting of diseased mats and the burning or burying of plant debris was encouraged as part of a control package which included the use of clean garden tools and early removal of male buds to prevent insect vector transmission.
 But uprooting a complete mat is understandably time-consuming and labour-intensive and becomes very difficult when a large number of diseased mats have to be removed.
 Recent research findings suggest that Xcm bacteria do not colonize all lateral shoots which can lead to a new control method where only visibly attacked plants within a mat are cut at soil level.
 However, this single diseased stem removal should go hand in hand with prevention of new infections that can occur through the use of contaminated garden tools or through insect vector transmission.

 The CABI-led programme Plantwise recommends in addition to removing infected plants and cleaning tools, to prevent further infections by limiting the distribution of fruits to BXW-free areas to reduce the risk of spread, and limiting the movement of animals in banana plantations.
 They also recommend rotation of banana with other crops if infection is detected.

-BXW resistant banana
+BXW-resistant bananas

-No banana cultivars have shown any resistance to BXW despite some varieties, such as those in the 'Pisang Awak' region, showing increased susceptibility.
-Only balbisiana has any resistance.
+Banana cultivars show varying susceptibility to BXW.
+Only the balbisiana cultivar show resistance to BXW.
 Scientists have recently transferred two genes from sweet green pepper to bananas in order to confer resistance to BXW.
-This is a promising step forward in circumventing the time consuming and expensive practices of disease management such as 'debudding'.
+The aim of the transfer is to reduce the cost of disease management techniques such as 'debudding'.

 Pflp and Hrap genes encoding the proteins plant ferredoxin-like amphipathic protein (pflp) and hypersensitive response-assisting protein (hrap) were isolated from sweet pepper and introduced to the genome of East African bananas using genetic engineering.
 The two proteins induced a hypersensitive response and systemic acquired resistance within the banana plant after being exposed to the bacterial pathogen.
 It was reported that over half of the transgenic bananas were resistant to BXW, resistance that was also found in field trials.